Students Five section

 At that time, the LA art world was just beginning and these new galleries opening up along La Cienega Boulevard were important sources of support and community.
 These galleries also provided artists with opportunities to get their work shown.
 Walter Hopps's Ferus Gallery showed many of these Okies and propelled artists like Billy Al Bengston's careers.

 Up the hill from La Cienega sat Barney's Beanery, a gritty bar-restaurant that became a favorite watering hole for many of Los Angeles’s young artists in the 1950s and 1960s.
-Beyond being one of the only bars in the area at the time, Barney's owner, John "Barney" Anthony, handed out credits to these starving artists.
+Outside of being one of the only bars in the area at the time, Barney's owner, John "Barney" Anthony, handed out credits to these starving artists.

 Beyond school and work, the young artists also tested the boundaries of fine art when collaborating on projects.